funkirbo/Backloggd-Game-Info/README.md

 Hi!!!!

-This is just a silly little project by me, because I like video games and random data and the webbed site Backloggd

-The program provides the number of "Plays" and the average score for any game, provided a link.
-Pointless, I know, but I thought it'd be fun.
+This is just a silly little project by me, because I like video games and random data.
+The program provides the number of plays and the average score for any game, provided the name.
+I'll be updating this a lot as I figure out how to work with Tkinter and urllib, and eventually, this should be a cool project. :)

-This'll be updated more as I work on it to add more features and improve my Python skills. :)